Quantum entanglement in the triangle network

-These examples illustrate that the characterization of $\bigtriangleup_I$ is completely different from the standard characterisation of tripartite quantum state, distributed by a single common source (as in Fig.~\ref{sfig:sep}).
+These examples illustrate that the characterization of $\bigtriangleup_I$ is completely different from the standard characterization of tripartite quantum state, distributed by a single common source (as in Fig.~\ref{sfig:sep}).
 First, there exist fully separable tripartite states, such as $\rho_{k}^{C}$, that are not in $\bigtriangleup_I$.
-Moreover, such states can be found arbitrarily close to the fully mixed state.
+Moreover, such states can be found arbitrarily close to the fully mixed state (see Fig.~\ref{sfig:statespace}).

 However, there also exist highly entangled states within $\bigtriangleup_I$.
-An example is the ring cluster state~\cite{Hein2004}.
-This state can be prepared in the ITN: each source generates a maximally entangled two-qubit state, and each party applies a controlled-$\sigma_z$ unitary.
+An example is the six-qubit ring cluster (RC) state~\cite{Hein2004}.This state can be prepared in the ITN: each source generates a maximally entangled two-qubit state, and each party applies a controlled-$\sigma_z$ unitary.
 This state is nonetheless entangled in the strongest sense, as it features genuine tripartite entanglement~\cite{Guehne2009}.

 Finally, it is natural to ask whether one (or more) of the above three observations could be tight, i.e., a necessary and sufficient condition for membership in $\bigtriangleup_I$.
 Clearly, Observation~\ref{obs:ent} cannot be tight: this criterion is based on the entanglement on bipartitions, but there exist fully separable states outside $\bigtriangleup_I$.
 Observation~\ref{obs:rank} cannot be tight either: indeed, this criterion can only rule out non-full-rank states.
-Lastly, while Observation~\ref{obs:tmi} is also not tight, since $I_3(A:B:C)=0$ for all tripartite pure states, one might obtain a stronger condition by allowing for local quantum channels to be performed at each node \footnote{We believe that for any state in $\bigtriangleup_I$, hence for which $I_3(A:B:C)=0$, one would obtain after local channels a final state such that $I_3(A:B:C)\leq0$.
-Using for instance local depolarizing maps would then show that the pure GHZ state is outside $\bigtriangleup_I$, since the depolarized GHZ state has $I_3(A:B:C)>0$}.
+Lastly, while Observation~\ref{obs:tmi} is also not tight, since $I_3(A:B:C)=0$ for all tripartite pure states, one can obtain a stronger condition by allowing for local quantum channels to be performed at each node. \begin{observation} For any pair of local channels one finds that the TMI cannot be rendered positive for any state in $\Delta_I$, e.g., $I_3(\Lambda_A\otimes\Lambda_B\otimes\id (\varrho))\leq 0$ for all channels $\Lambda_A,\Lambda_B$ and $\varrho\in\Delta_I$. \end{observation} One can easily verify that this condition reduces to the monotonicity property of the bipartite mutual information (see Appendix~Sec.~IV).
+Using for instance local depolarizing maps would then show that the pure GHZ state is outside $\bigtriangleup_I$, since the depolarized GHZ state has $I_3(A:B:C)>0$.
+For three channels, such a condition is no longer true, since the TMI can be rendered positive even in the case of classical triangle networks~\cite{Weilenmann2018}.